UC-MOA: Utility-Conditioned Multi-Objective Alignment for Distributional Pareto-Optimality

-\textbf{Experiment V.} To investigate how the number of utility functions impacts the performance of our method, we vary the number of utility functions from \{5,10,15\} and test the performance of our method with different numbers of utility functions.

-\textbf{Experiment VI.} We investigate an alternative design choice of the utility functions, i.e., linear functions.
-The linear function is designed in the form of $w^T x$ where $||w||_2 = 1$.
-To construct $N$ linear utility functions, we uniformly sample $N$ points from the unit circle and set $w$ accordingly.
-We plot the Pareto fronts using linear utility functions and our method across all tasks.

-\textbf{Experiment VII.} We also investigate two metrics developed specifically for assessing distributional preference, i.e., Constraint Satisfaction and Variance Objective as in previous distributional studies~\citep{cai2023distributional}.
-They are designed to underscore the optimality of multivariate distributions associated with LLMs.
-In terms of Constraint Satisfaction, we randomly generate $M=100$ constraints.
-The Constraint Satisfaction metric is then computed by considering the highest probability within the policy set that satisfies each individual constraint.
-The Variance Objective metric, on the other hand, involves generating $M=100$ random linear weights.
-These weights are applied to both the expected returns and the standard deviations of returns in each dimension.
-This objective encourages attaining greater expected returns while simultaneously increasing variance, thereby catering to dynamic preferences.
-Further details about the implementation of these evaluation metrics are provided in Appendix~\ref{sec:Appendix-distributional-metrics}.
+In a case study on the ``harmless'' vs. ``humor'' task, we appended the requirement ``\texttt{<max\_utility\_idx> i}'' to each prompt to encourage the model to follow the first preference (i.e., maximizing the 9th utility function).
+We then used reward models to evaluate the generated responses.
+A detailed analysis in Appendix~\ref{subsec:exp_4} presents the distribution of normalized utility values for each utility function over our evaluation data.
+Notably, the 9th utility function achieves the highest mean normalized value, indicating that the fine-tuned model aligns its responses with the specified preference requirement.
+This demonstrates the model’s ability to selectively prioritize and adhere to user-designated objectives.